amjadraza/pk-covid19/CONTRIBUTING.md

 Pre-requisite to contributing is familiarity with Jupyter notebooks, markdown scripting language, Git and fastpages.

-> happy to provide guidlines for keen contributors
+> Happy to provide guidlines for keen contributors

 We highly encourage contributions to this project and welcome PRs.